 Some medications, such as oestrogen replacement therapy also increase oestrogen levels in the body.
 Our fat cells are an internal source of oestrogen in the body too (2).

-But a critical cause of high oestrogen levels is impaired oestrogen metabolism.
+A critical cause of high oestrogen levels is impaired oestrogen metabolism.

 As oestrogen is produced in the body, any excess is normally eliminated through a complex detoxification process.
 The first step happens in the liver where oestrogen is bound to a molecule to facilitate its excretion.
 It is then sent into the bowels to travel with food through the whole of the intestines.